will-olson/CLI-job-search/README.md

 - View favorites: This will option (3) on the menu will show all companies favorited for a given user along with the corresponding Linkedin & Indeed links and 5 recent news articles per company.

 - Explore Categories: View available categories and select one to explore companies and related news.

+### VI.
+Additional references

+- For additional reference and utility, raw SQL, JSON, and CSV versions of the database can be found in the 'companiesFiles' directory.
+Visualizations and dbml code for the tables can be found in the 'programVisualization' directory.